hmahajan99/Mastermind-v2-Frontend/README.md

 > This is a web application which uses machine learning to detect faces in your images with provisions for registering, signing in, viewing the leaderboard.

-> This repository hosts the code for the backend.
+> This repository hosts the code for the frontend.
 Code for the backend part can be found at https://github.com/hmahajan99/Mastermind2-frontend.
 For the previous version of this app, Mastermind 1.0 see https://github.com/hmahajan99/Mastermind.

 > Deployed at https://mastermind2.herokuapp.com/